LucaDeSiena/MuRAT/README.md

 * *2018*: [MuRAT2D](https://github.com/LucaDeSiena/MuRAT2D) is the result of the activity of the [Volcano Earth Imaging group](https://www.lucadesiena.com), led by De Siena during his stint as Lecturer at the University of Aberdeen (UK).
 It images 2D seismic scattering (peak delay) and absorption (Qc at late lapse time - kernel-based).
 It is ideal for small datasets and in case no previous velocity information is available.

-* *2021*: [MuRAT3D](https://github.com/LucaDeSiena/MuRAT) is released as a parallelized code for full 3D attenuation, scattering and absorption imaging using peak delays, coda attenuation and coda-normalized energies.
+* *2021*: [MuRAT3D](https://github.com/LucaDeSiena/MuRAT) is released as a multi-frequency parallelized code for full 3D attenuation, scattering and absorption imaging using peak delays, coda attenuation and coda-normalized energies.

 *Documentation*
 -------------

-The full documentation for MuRAT3.0 can be found in html files associated with the software.
+The full documentation for MuRAT3.0 can be found in the Documentation PDF inside the folder.
+Additional html files associated with the software are present in the corresponding folder.
 This README file and the linked internet sites are to be used as a reference.

 *System*
 ------------